Enter your income and expenses on the left, then click Calculate to see your full monthly budget breakdown.

 If your budget shows a deficit or a savings rate below 10%, here are simple steps to improve:

 Start with your largest expense category.
 A 10% cut on housing costs has much more impact than cutting a small subscription.
+When shopping, use a bulk pricing calculator to see whether buying in larger quantities actually saves money, or a unit price calculator to find the cheapest option per gram or litre.

 A budget planner helps anyone who earns and spends money.
 It is especially useful for:

 You do not need to be in financial trouble to benefit from budgeting.
 Knowing your numbers gives you confidence and control over your money.
+A price comparison calculator can also help you spend less on everyday items without changing your lifestyle.

 General guidance on what percentage of take-home income to target for each spending area.